Inspired by “Heidegger vs. Aristotle on Being, Substance, Causality”

 Do Hume and Heidegger honor “such-ness” as the ground for new thinking?

 Thomas Jockin and Johannes A. Niederhauser are brilliant, and to listen to these wonderful gentlemen discuss the critical differences between Aristotle and Heidegger is a treat.
-I highly suggest their conversation, which inspired this reflection connecting Heidegger to Hume (which ends suggesting Hegel might play a role too):
+I highly suggest their conversation, which inspired this reflection connecting Heidegger to Hume.

 In “Dialectical Ethics” by O.G.
 Rose, it is argued that Hume decoupled “is-ness” from “ought-ness” in order to connect “such-ness” and “ought-ness.”
 Hume did this because he was concerned about the tyranny of “outsiders” deciding what a given community or “common life” really “was” and deciding what that “common life” “ought” to do based on that outside perspective.
 By arguing that we cannot establish “ought-ness” based on “is-ness,” Hume is arguing that we can only determine what a thing, person, community, etc. “ought” to do from “within it,” as part of it and embedded in it.

-If I decide what I “ought” to do with a pen based on using it, on touching it, on seeing how the ink appears on the paper — this is “such-ness.”
+If I decide what I “ought” to do with a pen based on touching it, on seeing how the ink appears on the paper — this is “such-ness.”
 “Is-ness” is when I say, “That is a pen, and therefore should be used for x, y, and z” without ever actually taking the particularity of the pen seriously.
-In this way, Hume is concerned with people ascribing to a “bad ontology” of “is-ness” (to allude to his language of “good philosophy vs bad philosophy”), which contributes to us not letting “communities be themselves to us,” for example, which contributes to tyranny and — worse yet — tyranny that believes morality is on its side because “is-ness implies ought.”
+In this way, Hume is concerned with people ascribing to a “bad ontology” of “is-ness” (to allude to the language of “good philosophy vs bad philosophy” from “Deconstructing Common Life” by O.G.
+Rose), which contributes to us not letting “communities be themselves to us,” for example, which contributes to tyranny and — worse yet — tyranny that believes morality is on its side because “is-ness implies ought.”
 When Hume deconstructs “is/ought,” he wants to replace it with “suchness/ought-ness.”
 Whenever Hume or his friend Smith discuss “habit” and “sentiment,” thinking of “suchness” is critical.

 Rain is not “caused” so much as it “unfolds” for Heidegger: he wants to remove the idea that there is an “is-ness” “over” rain that “makes it” do x or y.
 Yes, rain “tends” to do x and y, but perhaps it doesn’t “just” do x and y: perhaps there’s more to rain than we think (than our metaphysics makes room for).
 By moving the focus from “is-ness” to “such-ness,” perhaps Heidegger is “expanding possibilities,” and in that sense arguing we need an “open teleology” versus a “closed teleology” (that Heidegger seems to worry about in Aristotle).
 Heidegger wants rain to always have the possibility of surprising us, I think, and he seems to think “such-ness” makes more space for that possibility than “is-ness.”
 And, yes, I’m indeed suggesting that Heidegger has similar thoughts to Hume’s view on causality.
-Hume is concerned that we use “laws of causality” to cease paying attention to the world and things in it, because if we know “the laws” which the world follows, we don’t need to pay attention to “things.”
+Hume is concerned that we use “laws of causality” to cease paying attention to the world and things in it, because if we know “the laws” which the world follows, we can close our eyes and nothing change.
 In this way, we can gain “dominion over things” and cease having to “observe” them.
-We become tyrannical, for we “press down” on nature laws that nature has to follow and that nature has to keep following regardless what we do…
+We become tyrannical, for we “press down” on nature laws that nature must follow and that nature has to keep following regardless what we do…

 Some religions used to carry out rituals for animals before they ate or sacrificed them, honoring and “observing” the spirit of the animal despite killing it.
 In a sense, this is what I see Heidegger as arguing: he wants us to honor what we kill.
 Not all killing is murder, but perhaps the difference between “murder” and “killing” is “observation?”
 If our Technological Age is an age without observation, this would be a problem, as would be problematic any metaphysics which hurt “observation.”

 For the sake of helping “things speak to us,” Heidegger opposes teleological thinking, for to him teleology contributes to the growth of “technological thinking,” and thus metaphysics threatens our experience of Being (though we so often today combine “metaphysics” and “ontology,” problematically).
 Technology/metaphysics contributes to Being undergoing transformation into “being(s),” and this is ultimately the death of “such-ness.”
 If Heidegger is right about this and Hume right about “is-ness” causing tyrannical ethics, then we could say the loss of Being for “being(s),” like the loss of “such-ness” for “is-ness,” contributes to an Unethical Age, an age when ethics are in service of tyranny.
-In this way, I see the ethical projects of Hume and Heidegger as very similar, for both oppose “is-ness” (“bad and ‘unobservant’ philosophy”) in favor of “such-ness” (“good and “observant’ philosophy”).
+In this way, I see the ethical projects of Hume and Heidegger as very similar, for both oppose “is-ness” (“bad and ‘unobservant’ philosophy”) in favor of “such-ness” (“good and ‘observant’ philosophy”).
+But this is where the difficulty begins, for unless we are just going to stand around and let “such-ness unfold itself to us as itself,” we must eventually make judgments that y is x, that y should be used for z, that y would be more efficient as c, and so on.
+Basically, if we’re going to think and act upon that very thinking, we will have to make judgments (which harkens to Aristotle and Aquinas), and that means we will have to “impede upon such-ness,” which would almost necessarily require the introduction of an “is-ness,” an “idea” of what “such-ness” means and is like.
+And I personally don’t think Rousseau was right about how great it would be if we were all Noble Savages — the narrative seems a little more complex.

 The Greatest Problem of Philosophy Is Philosophy